Kevin002023/pands-project/README.md

 The purpose of the analysis done by Fisher on this dataset was to see if he could distinguish the class of iris based on the metrics it contains or a combination thereof.
 I would like to try and replicate this.

 In order to acheive this, a univariate analysis was carried out, where a singular variable was looked at.
 This was done by producing plots to show the ditribution and variance for Sepal and petal lenghts and widths.
+The [Pandas documnetation](https://pandas.pydata.org/pandas-docs/version/0.13.1/visualization.html#targeting-different-subplots) was a great source of information on generating plots.

 After this a multivariate analysis was performed, where the relationship between certain variables was looked at.